 Ion channel kinetics and structure; Molecular Basis of Disease; Neurobiology; Neurodegenerative disorders; Neuropharmacology; Protein Function and Structure; Signal Transduction

-NMDA receptors are the most abundant glutamate-stimulated, Ca2+-conducting ion channels in brain and spinal cord.
+NMDA receptors are the most abundant glutamate-stimulated, calcium-conducting channels in brain and spinal cord.
 They are the predominant molecular devices for controlling synaptic development and plasticity and govern memory and learning processes.
 Understanding the mechanisms that control their activity may lead to more effective strategies to treat neuropathies including stroke, neurodegenerative conditions, chronic pain and addiction as well as mental disorders such as schizophrenia and epilepsy.